A collection of over 600 special algebraic identities

 -(a+a)*(a+a)*(a+a)*(a+a+a+a) +a*(a+a+a)*(a+a+a)*(a+a+a) ; }

-would be tagged [WS] and is the simplest
+would be tagged [WS] and its associated functional equation is the simplest

 one variable functional equation for the Weierstrass sigma function.